 The case is started in court when the plaintiff sets forth his or her claim in a written document called a complaint.
 This document is then filed in the Office of the Clerk of the Court.

 The Answer

-The defendant sets forth his or her response to the claim in a with the clerk.
+The defendant sets forth his or her response to the claim in a written answer which is also filed with the clerk.

 Discovery